Monday, 9 September 2013

 On the morning of the federal election, I ran a simulation which produced the most likely outcome of 98 seats for the Coalition, 49 for Labor and 3 independents, although I did comment that this probably overestimated the Coalition’s chances because the betting in seats like Werriwa was unrealistic.
 Ten days prior, I got 91 – 57 – 2.

 Now, with most seats in the lower house determined, the currently most likely result is 90 – 55 – 5.
 Bob Katter and Andrew Wilkie were returned as most people thought they would.
 Cathy McGowan appears to have secured Indi with a very strong campaign against unpopular Liberal incumbent Sophie Mirabella.
-The generally well heeled, but pious, lefty flock of inner city Melbourne have asked for four more years of sanctimonious preaching from middle class hypocrites, returning the Greens’ Adam Bandt with only a 1% swing against him and in a disturbing upset, self promoting windbag, Clive Palmer looks almost certain to win Fairfax.
+The generally well heeled, but pious, lefty flock of inner city Melbourne have asked for three more years of sanctimonious preaching from middle class hypocrites, returning the Greens’ Adam Bandt with only a 1% swing against him.
+In a disturbing upset, self promoting windbag Clive Palmer looks almost certain to win Fairfax.
 Perhaps the good people of Bundaberg believe the carbon tax will fade their curtains.

 So where did the simulation go wrong?